brandonhudavid/ImageColorSort/README.md

 #### by Brandon David
 ###### last updated December 28, 2017
 # ImageColorSort
 ##### A multi-functional image processing Python script that processes pixel hues within jpg images.
 Utilizes Pillow, a PIL fork, and Tkinter, a GUI toolkit.
-Compiled into .exe file with PyInstaller.
+Compiled into MAC OS X executable file with PyInstaller.
 ___

 The script uses Pillow to dictionary pixel data from images and Tkinter to establish a user interface that returns human-readable data.
 The user can access any directory on the computer.